MVT: Mask-Grounded Vision-Language Models for Taxonomy-Aligned Land-Cover Tagging: Experiments and Analysis

 \subsubsection{Manual Scoring}

-Manual Scoring serves to rigorously assess the semantic tagging accuracy of MLLMs.
-To conduct this evaluation, 25\% of the LoveDA Dataset was randomly selected, resulting in a subset comprising 449 samples.
-The evaluation metric incorporates three distinct dimensions: total score of first-level tagging, total score of second-level tagging, and total score of description, with detailed scoring rules illustrated in Table 3.
-The overall evaluation score (OES) (Full scores: 9) for manual assessment is computed using the following formula:
+Manual scoring is designed to rigorously assess semantic tagging accuracy at the scene (per-tile) level.
+We randomly select 25\% (449 images) of the LoveDA Dataset for evaluation.
+The evaluation metric incorporates three dimensions: first-level tagging, second-level tagging, and description quality.
+For each sample, Level-1 and Level-2 categories are scored binarily (0/1), while the description is graded on a three-level scale (0 for incorrect, 0.5 for partially correct, and 1 for fully correct), with a per-sample maximum of 3 points.
+The overall evaluation score (OES; full score is 9) is